MasterpieceElbow/itlab_short_link_test_task_fastapi/README.md

 Current implementation keep short url unique.
 It is not possible to get the same short url that was created before.
 Alternative possible implementations:
 - Reuse created short urls if they are expired for other destination urls.
-- Dynamic length of the short url, for example, start with 4 and increase if many collisions will happen.
+- Dynamic length of the short url, for example, start with 4 and may increase if many collisions happen.